KoKoHeros/AlexB_Shop/README.md

 # AlexB_Shop
-This is a ecormmerce for AlexB
+This is a ecommerce for AlexB